Bootstrap Tutorial

 2a.
 Load Bootstrap via CDN

-<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bootstrap@4.5.3/dist/css/bootstrap.min.css" integrity="sha384-TX8t27EcRE3e/ihU7zmQxVncDAy5uIKz4rEkgIXeMed4M0jlfIDPvg6uqKI2xXr2" crossorigin="anonymous">
+<link href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.8/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-sRIl4kxILFvY47J16cr9ZwB07vP4J8+LH7qKQnuqkuIAvNWLzeN8tE5YBujZqJLB" crossorigin="anonymous">

-Be sure to take the actual link from the download page in order to make sure you are using the latest version of Bootstrap.
+Be sure to take the actual link from the official download page in order to make sure you are using the latest version of Bootstrap.

 When you now save the file, any browser that opens it will automatically load the Bootstrap assets.

-Using the remote method is a good idea as many users will already have the the file in the cache of their browser from loading other Bootstrap-based websites.
+Using the remote method is a good idea as many users will already have the file in the cache of their browser from loading other Bootstrap-based websites.
 If that is the case, they won’t have to reload it when coming to your site, leading to faster page loading time.
 As a consequence, this is the recommended method for live sites.

 However, for experimenting and development, or if you want to be independent of an Internet connection, you can also get your own copy of the files.
 This is what we’re doing for this Bootstrap tutorial because it also results in less code we need to post.